simleb/FishFlow/README.md

 ## License

-The source for Fish Flow is released under the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+The source for FishFlow is released under the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.